c4pt000/NASA-distant-stars-to-view-h2o/README.md

 to project a laser spectroscopy experiment from earth off of the platter of water 20ft by 20ft

-to bounce back as a receiver for chemical spectrual analysis at a distance
+to bounce back as a receiver for chemical spectral analysis at a distance

 to isolate what h2o would verify as under observable galactic spectral analysis viewing the depths of outer space